 The RRB's financial statement auditors again issued disclaimer of opinions for fiscal year 2024 on the RRB's consolidated financial statements and the RRB's internal control over financial reporting.
 As in past years, a significant component of the basis for both disclaimer opinions remains the statutory parameters for the National Railroad Retirement Investment Trust (Trust) set by Congress in the Railroad Retirement and Survivors' Improvement Act of 2001 (the Act).
 Via the Act, Congress specifically established the Trust as a tax-exempt entity independent of the RRB and the federal government but subject to independent audits and mandatory reporting requirements.
-However, for financial reporting purposes, OMB, the Department of the Treasury, and the Government Accountability Office (GAO) determined that the net assets of the Trust must be included in the RRB's balance sheet as part of its consolidated financial statements.
+However, for financial reporting purposes, OMB, the Department of the Trust must be included in the RRB's balance sheet as part of its consolidated financial statements.
 In this regard, the RRB's financial statement auditors have requested to perform audit procedures in accordance with the applicable auditing standards to assess the Trust's internal controls and support the net asset value.